Bitl/ponedm-source-sdk-2013-ce/README.md

 * C++ Build Tools for Visual Studio 2013 (Not required if you already have Visual Studio 2013)
 * Multibyte MFC Library for Visual Studio 2013

-You must also run this command in your CMD with administrator purposes in order to get VPC to build a project:
+You must also run this command in your CMD with administrator privileges in order to get VPC to build a project:
 * REG ADD "HKLM\SOFTWARE\WOW6432Node\Microsoft\VisualStudio\10.0\Projects\{8BC9CEB8-8B4A-11D0-8D11-00A0C91BC942}" /v DefaultProjectExtension /t REG_SZ /d vcproj /f

 ## Credits